drbr/euchreSpace/index.md

 ### Special Bids: Playing Alone

-In addition to the conventional bids described above, **a player may also bid to take all six tricks by playing alone**.
-This is nicknamed _shooting the moon_, or simply shooting.
+In addition to the bids described above, **a player may also bid to take all six tricks by playing alone**.
+This is nicknamed _shooting the moon_, or simply "shooting".
 A player may do this in one of two ways:

-- The player bids to play alone after discarding one card from their own hand and replacing it with a card from their partner’s hand (this exchange is often called _partner's best_).
-This bid is worth 12 points, and is placed by the player dramatically laying their discard face-down on the table.
-If they win the bid, that player names the trump suit, and then the player’s partner selects a card from their own hand to replace the bidder’s discard.
+- The player bids to play alone after exchanging one card from their own hand with a card from their partner’s hand (in conventional Euchre, this exchange is often called _partner's best_).
+To place this bid, which is worth 12 points, the player dramatically lays their discard face-down on the table.
+Upon winning the bid, the player announces the trump suit, and then their partner takes the face-down card from the table into their own hand.
+The partner then selects one of their own cards (presumably, the best one) and passes it face-down back to the dealer.
 - The player may also bid to play alone using their hand as-is.
 This bid is worth 24 points, and may be placed whether or not a player has already bid 12.
-This bid is placed by the player announcing "I'm going alone" and/or saying the number 24.
+A player places this bid by announcing "I'm going alone" and/or saying the number 24.

 A bid of 12 may be subsequently raised only by a bid of 24.
-In exceedingly rare cases, a 24 may be raised by a subsequent bid of 48, which, other than the point value, behaves the same as the 24-point bid.
+In exceedingly rare cases, a 24 may be raised by a subsequent bid of 48, which, aside from the point value, behaves the same as the 24-point bid.
 48 may be bid only to raise an existing bid of 24.
 Bids may theoretically continue to double in this fashion.

-In either case, upon winning a lone bid, the partner of the lone player lays their cards face-down on the table and does not participate in the play for that round**.
-The lone player must take all six tricks to fulfill the bid.**
+In either case, upon winning one of these bids, the partner of the winning bidder lays their hand face-down on the table and does not participate in The Play for that round. **The lone player must take all six tricks to fulfill the bid.**

 # The Play